faye-delusion/faye-delusion/README.md

 # hey

-my name is alex. i write code. and do other stuff. sometimes i dont write code and that is okay. but sometimes i do.
+my name is faye. i write code. and do other stuff. sometimes i dont write code and that is okay. but sometimes i do.

 # some things about me